1

 The Farm to Child Collaborative convened twice in September 2023.
 The meetings included both in-person and virtual feedback platforms to provide updates to the Farm to Child Roadmap.
 The recommendations and proposed activities are in the Roadmap 2.0.

-Sign up for the Farm to Child Collaborative Newsletter to gain insight and share your Early Childhood Education (ECE) experiences with a growing group of individuals working to enhance Farm to Child efforts in Colorado.
-You'll receive our newsletter and invitations to our meetings.
+Sign up to join the Farm to Child Collaborative to gain insight and share your Early Childhood Education (ECE) experiences with a growing group of individuals working to enhance Farm to Child efforts in Colorado.
+You'll be added to the email listserv and receive meeting invitations.

 Education